NeelRambhia/Advanced-NSNet/README.md

 - Architecture of Advanced NS-NET

 The codes can be found in the `src folder`. **Note, incase Github is not able to render/ display the `.ipynb` files correctly, you may download and view the files or visit [here](https://drive.google.com/drive/folders/1bya_53c6WqoqMBJ0ao3cdob5xer7OLD1?usp=sharing) to open them on Google Colab.**

+## Status and Future Prospects
+- Due to limited compute resources, we trained our model on only 4000 images (2000 Real and 2000 Fake) of DALLE Recognition Dataset from Kaggle, with 2 epochs.
+Testing was done on 200 images.
+- We have met and presented our work to Prof. Amit Sethi and discussed about the possiblities of extending our work to benchmarked datasets (provided in the original paper).
+- Notable datasets include AIGIBench, UniversalFakeDetect, GenImage
+- If we get significantly good results, we will aim to submit our work to a conference.